SherG/sherrieg/content/blog/desantis-state-guard/index.md

 toc: false
 ---

-Florida governor Ron DeSantis's move to <a href="[https://www.flgov.com/2022/06/15/governor-ron-desantis-unveils-the-florida-state-guard/](https://flsg.myflorida.com/)" target="blank">reestablish the Florida State Guard</a> became a national story leading to strong partisan reactions.
+Florida governor Ron DeSantis's move to <a href="[https://www.flgov.com/2022/06/15/governor-ron-desantis-unveils-the-florida-state-guard/](https://flsg.myflorida.com/)" target="blank">reestablish the Florida State Guard</a> became a national story leading to partisan reactions.

 CNN's headline read: "<a href="https://www.cnn.com/2021/12/02/politics/florida-state-guard-desantis/index.html" target="blank">DeSantis proposes a new civilian military force in Florida that he would control</a>."